2010 NFL Mock Draft

 4. Washington Redskins - Russell Okung, OT, Oklahoma St.

-It would seem entirely possible that the Redskins would draft Bradford if he was available at #4.
-If he's not on the board, it's possible that the team could target Jimmy Clausen, though offensive line is an issue in Washington with the retirement of Chris Samuels.
-Okung would be a great addition to the team, a strong prospect who has managed to stay at the top of most offensive tackle ranking lists.
+With Donovan McNabb now on board, it seems extremely likely that the Redskins will draft an offensive tackle at this position.
+Offensive line is a huge issue in Washington with the retirement of Chris Samuels and overall spotty play in 2009.
+Okung would be a great addition to the team, a strong prospect who has managed to stay at the top of most offensive tackle ranking lists throughout the off-season.

 8. Oakland Raiders - Jason Pierre-Paul, DE, USF ~

 As evidenced last year, Raiders owner Al Davis is not afraid of using big picks on freakishly talented (but very raw) players.
-Pierre-Paul only played one year of FBS football, making a huge impression last fall at South Florida.
+Pierre-Paul only played one year of FBS football, but he made the most of it with a tremendous season last fall at South Florida.
 The Raiders could use a young player like Pierre-Paul on its defensive line, and over time he has the potential to develop into something very special in the NFL.
+He fits the Al Davis mold of a player with "freakish" measurable stats.

-9. Buffalo Bills - Rolando McClain, ILB, Alabama ~
+9. Buffalo Bills - Jimmy Clausen, QB, Notre Dame ~

 10. Jacksonville Jaguars - Derrick Morgan, DE, Georgia Tech